natasam/ModernArchWeatherApp/README.md

 ## What is included:
 * **Unidirectional Data Flow**: Ensuring a consistent and predictable behavior.
-* **MVI Pattern:** A robust pattern that simplifies user interactions and data updates.
+A robust pattern that simplifies user interactions and data updates.
 * **Separated Concerns**: Each layer has its distinct responsibility, promoting clarity and simplicity.
 * **Single Source of Truth**: All layers rely on one authoritative data source, eliminating inconsistencies.
 * **Domain Layer**: An optional layer that encapsulates all the business logic, making the app robust and efficient, making the app's core functions clear and concise.